 4. Household activities and personal habits

-PM 2.5 is also released from Tobacco smoking, candle burning, cooking activities like sauté, frying, irregular maintenance of kitchen chimney, kerosene heaters, gas stoves, fireplace operation etc. Other than this, construction activities increase the concentration of Particulate Matter 2.5.
+PM 2.5 is also released from Tobacco smoking, candle burning, cooking activities like sauté, frying, irregular maintenance of kitchen chimney, kerosene heaters, gas stoves, fireplace operation etc. Other than this, construction activities increase the concentration of PM2.5.

 IMPACTS OF PARTICULATE MATTER (PM2.5)